ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 301-304
+GENERATED FROM PYTHON SOURCE LINES 303-306

-Change a setting in the ``"Force"`` data transfer, and increase the minimum iterations value in ``solutions_control`` from its default value of 1.
+Change a setting in the ``"Force"`` data transfer and increase the minimum iterations value in the ``solutions_control`` object from its default value of 1 to 2.

 ..
-GENERATED FROM PYTHON SOURCE LINES 304-308
+GENERATED FROM PYTHON SOURCE LINES 306-310

 .. code-block:: default